 It was first built in 13th century to protect against invading Vikings who had control over much of northern Scotland from 800 AD to the 1300s.
 In the medieval times the castle grew to its largest in size, but in the 14th century it was reduced to about a fifth of its size, as the number as the men needed to defend the castle was reduced.
 Like other castles listed here Eilean Donan changed hands during the Jacobean uprising, which eventually lead to its destruction when it was bombarded by three frigates sent to quell an uprising supported by 46 Spanish soldiers who were fighting for the Jacobites.
 Following the defeat of the Spanish force the English found 343 barrels of gunpowder, which were used to blow-up what remained of the castle.

-Where ever you travel when you drive through Scotland, you'll never be far from one of it's historic castle.
+Where ever you travel when you drive through Scotland in your Campervan, you'll never be far from one of it's historic castle.
 Take the time to delve into it's rich history you won't be disappointed.